adammmorris/rigid-punishment/Readme.txt

 "Core" contains the main algorithms used in the simulations. "runMoran.m" simulates a Moran process, and "runMatch.m" simulates two RL agents playing the steal/punish game.

-"Replicators" is where we simulate the evolutionary dynamics of the steal/punish game with an enlarged strategy space. "getPayoffs.m" returns the payoff matrix for any set of parameters, and "simulateReplicators" runs the simulations. "replicators.mat" has the reported results.
+"Replicators" is where we simulate the evolutionary dynamics of the steal/punish game with an enlarged strategy space. "getPayoffs.m" returns the payoff matrix for any set of parameters, and "simulateReplicators" runs the simulations.
+The "results" folder has the reported results.
+Each filename specifies the selection intensity ("100" = 1 / 100, "1000" = 1 / 1000, etc) and mutation rate ("p05" = .05, etc).
+"Random" indicates that we randomly sampled the Moran parameters.

-"Learners" is where we simulate two (unbiased) RL agents playing each other in the steal/punish game. "simulateLearners.m" runs the simulations (either with randomly sampled parameters or systematically varying the cost of punishment), and "learners_randparams.mat" and "learners_varyingcost.mat" store the results.
+"Learners" is where we simulate two (unbiased) RL agents playing each other in the steal/punish game. "simulateLearners.m" runs the simulations, either with randomly sampled payoffs or systematically varying the cost of punishment. "random_payoffs.mat" stores the former result; "varying_cost.mat" stores the latter result (with either fixed or randomly varying Moran parameters).

-"Embedded" is where we embed the RL agents in an evolutionary system and let them evolve hedonic biases for theft/punishment. "makeCache.m" runs the agent vs agent simulations, caches the payoff results, and stores the cache in "cache.mat". "simulateEmbedded.m" runs the simulations, and the results are stored in "embedded.mat".
+"Embedded" is where we embed the RL agents in an evolutionary system and let them evolve hedonic biases for theft/punishment. "makeCache.m" runs the agent vs agent simulations, caches the payoff results, and stores the cache. "simulateEmbedded.m" runs the simulations, and the results are stored in the "Results" folder.
+The naming conventions are identical to those in "Replicators". "random_moran" indicates that we randomly sampled the Moran parameters; "random_RL" indicates that we randomly sampled the RL parameters; and "perceived" indicates that we manipulated the perceived, not actual, cost of punishment.

 "Utilities" contains a bunch of background scripts used throughout the simulation code.
 See the scripts themselves for explanations.